 Take particular note of photos and conversations had on social media.
 However, be mindful of parent wishes in order to maintain a solid working relationship with the family.

-20. Ascertain if the child has a cell phone or other electronic communication device, and work with supervisory personnel regarding phone/device searches and to pursue records of use.
+20. Ascertain if the child has a cell phone and/or other electronic communication devices.
+If directed, work with investigative and supervisory personnel regarding phone/device searches and to pursue records of use.

 21. Extend search to surrounding areas and vehicles, including those that are abandoned, and other places of concealment such as abandoned appliances, pools, wells, sheds, or other areas that a young person would be curious to explore.